 Alva Incentive Scholarship

-The Alva Incentive Scholarship* is available to incoming freshmen and transfer students, and provides students with up to $1,000 when they declare an Art Minor.
+The Alva Incentive Scholarship* is available to incoming freshmen and transfer students, and provides students with up to $1,000 when they declare an art major or minor.
 Students must enroll in at least one Visual Arts course each semester during their first year at NWOSU.

 * Alva Incentive Scholarship is available only to new incoming students.
 Students must be living in the city limits of Alva at time of enrollment.

 The Northwestern Oklahoma State University Foundation administers several awards in visual arts.
-Applicants for these awards must meet specific criteria and should request an application form from the chairman of the department.
-Applications must be completed by February 15th of each year.
+Applicants for these awards must meet specific criteria and should submit a departmental scholarship application by February 5 of each year.